 Inhalation is the most important route of occupational exposure for styrene.

-Workers can be exposed to styrene during the manufacture and use of styrene, and the manufacture of polystyrene, SB rubber, ABS resins, and glass-reinforced plastic.
-Exposure levels are highest for workers in the reinforced plastics industry (generally <100 ppm, but much higher levels have been reported).
+For workers involved in the manufacture of polystyrene, styrene-butadiene (SB) rubber, acrylonitrile butadiene styrene (ABS) resins, and glass-reinforced plastic, exposure levels can be higher (generally <100 ppm, but higher levels have been reported).
 Reinforced plastics are used in the fabrication of boats, automobile parts, shower stalls, tanks and tubs.
-In other common styrene exposure scenarios, exposure levels are rarely reported above 20 ppm.
+In other styrene exposure scenarios, exposure levels are rarely reported above 20 ppm.

-Occupational exposure to styrene-7,8-oxide is primarily due indirect exposure to styrene because styrene is primarily metabolized via the styrene-7,8-oxide pathway in humans.[3,4] Styrene-7,8-oxide is also formed when styrene reacts with oxygen in air, or with other oxidizing agents in industrial processes.[3,25] In Finnish plastic plants where polyester resins with styrene were used with peroxide, air styrene-7,8-oxide concentrations were linked to styrene concentrations at a ratio of approximately 1:1000.
+Occupational exposure to styrene-7,8-oxide is primarily due to indirect exposure to styrene because styrene is primarily metabolized via the styrene-7,8-oxide pathway in humans.[3,4] Styrene-7,8-oxide is also formed when styrene reacts with oxygen in air, or with other oxidizing agents in industrial processes.[3,25] In Finnish plastic manufacturing plants where polyester resins containing styrene were used with peroxide, the styrene-7,8-oxide levels in the air were linked to styrene concentrations at a ratio of approximately 1:1000.
 Direct occupational exposure to styrene-7,8-oxide may also occur in workers in rubber product and paint manufacturing.

 The general population is most commonly exposed to styrene via indoor air.
 Styrene can enter the air from industrial releases, vehicle exhaust, incineration emissions and tobacco smoke.[2,4,17]